breezy-codes/Time-Variants-Authority/Python-Scripts/Phishing-Emails/README.md

 ## Purpose

-The primary purpose of this project is to generate targeted phishing emails to a specific TVA employee as part of the HD hacking project.
+The primary purpose of this is to generate targeted phishing emails to a specific TVA employee as part of the HD hacking project.
 The target employee was found to love Jetskis, so 3 python files were created to generate a series of randomised but themed emails to entice the target to click on a link and install a "Jetski" app on their device.
 The emails are generated in HTML format and saved to a folder for later use.

 ## Folder Structure